zephyrproject-rtos/zephyr/doc/reference/usermode/kernelobjects.rst

 determine what subsystem the driver belongs to.

-The table itself maps kernel object memory addresses to instances of :c:type:`struct _k_object`, which has all the metadata for that object.
+The table itself maps kernel object memory addresses to instances of :c:type:`struct z_object`, which has all the metadata for that object.
 This
 includes:

 * A bitfield indicating permissions on that object.
 All threads have a